 When it comes to expectations, high growth advisory firms aim for more, and then put resources into chasing the lofty ambitions than average industry participants.
 They don’t go for “achievable”.
 They go for “gee, that’ll be a stretch“.

 Once the course for the stars has been set, it is a matter of execution and refinement of the plan.
 Of course the difference between good plans which flounder, and good plans which fire up, is momentum.

 High growth firms maintain momentum: they are continually progressing and moving forward, and largely because when they have found a method that produces consistent or desirable results they then capture it and turn it into “a process”.
 It becomes “the way we do things here”…

 Average advice firms have a tendency to adopt a more ad hoc approach: chasing what seems to be jolly good ideas at the time, with varying levels of enthusiasm, participation and execution from the team.
 The principles of the firm spend their time herding cats in other words.

 Instead of herding cats the high growth advisory firms create and continually refine processes.
-To stretch the analogy a little further: they capture the cats and then build cat cages.
-Those cat cages are built out of processes.
+They train the cats to behave within certain parameters.

 There is scope to build processes that allow fairly high levels of autonomy and self-sufficiency within a firm within particular areas if that is what the firm desires.
-Regardless of the magnitude, or latitude, of the boundaries which are established by the processes they do introduce a number of benefits to the firm that are directly linked to improved performance and profitability.
+Regardless of the latitude of the boundaries which are established by the processes they do introduce a number of benefits to the firm that are directly linked to improved performance and profitability.

 Similarly, once we have built our processes for running a growing and profitable practice, we can focus more effectively on our core business of helping more clients achieve better financial outcomes.